 Sounds wonderful and maybe it is – if you are a human.
 If you are a dog, xylitol is potentially lethal.

 TWO DEADLY EFFECTS OF XYLITOL:

 In the canine body, the pancreas confuses xylitol with real sugar and releases insulin to store the “sugar.”
-The problem is that xylitol does not offer the extra Calories of sugar and the rush of insulin only serves to remove the real sugar from the circulation.
+Even worse, the canine pancreas releases 3-7 times the amount of insulin that it would release to address a similar amount of actual sugar.
 Blood sugar levels plummet resulting in weakness, disorientation, tremors, and potentially seizures.